Integralist/integralist.co.uk/content/posts/go-hitchhikers-guide.md

 }
 ```

+> [!NOTE]
-> Note: don't use this ☝️ as it has timeout set to infinity by default
+> don't use this ☝️ as it has timeout set to infinity by default

 Safer option is to create your own http.Client struct...